DeWittmm/Heartful/README.md

 ## Overview

 Heartful is an API for saving and analyzing user health data.
-It integrates with the Pulse iOS application to track your fitness and analyze health data gathered from medical devices.
+It integrates with the [Pulse iOS application] (https://github.com/DeWittmm/pulse) to track your fitness and analyze gathered health data.

 ## Heartful Wiki